Erosion and Sedimentation

 The Erosion and Sedimentation Division works to prevent soil erosion and minimize sediment runoff from construction and earth disturbance activities throughout Washington County.
 By reviewing Erosion and Sediment Control Plans, issuing permits, conducting site inspections, and providing guidance to developers and landowners, this division ensures compliance with Pennsylvania’s Chapter 102 regulations.
 These efforts help protect water quality, preserve land integrity, and support responsible land use practices that benefit both the environment and the community.

-Pilot Program
+Chapter 102 Pilot Program Summary

 Annual Reports